Developing in .Net–a new era has begun

 The creation of this site is documented as my learning process.

-You can follow my progress on GitHub where I’ll check in stuff with each blog post.
-My plan is to try to write so little code as possible and get these tools to work for me.
-Also I progress step by step using the tools and my knowledge to solve the problem at hand, at the last responsible moment.
-I will not download a bunch of stuff that I think that I will need – only when I actually need it.
+You can follow my progress on GitHub, where I’ll check in stuff with each blog post.
+My plan is to try to write as little code as possible and get these tools to work for me.
+Also, I progress step by step using the tools and my knowledge to solve the problem at hand, at the last responsible moment.
+I will not download a bunch of stuff that I think I will need – only when I actually need it.

 Coding - Getting up and running

-4. Trying to be a good BDD practitioner I created a Class library called Specs.
+4. Trying to be a good BDD practitioner, I created a Class library called Specs.
 My SpecFlow features and steps will go here, so I’ll need SpecFlow.
-NuGet help me
+NuGet helps me.

-5. I right clicked the Specs-project and chose “Add library package reference …” (Yeah I like a GUI over a console when learning).
+5. I right-clicked the Specs project and chose “Add library package reference …” (Yeah, I like a GUI over a console when learning).
 I searched for and added the SpecFlow 1.4 to my project.
-I’m not happy with getting 1.4 instead of 1.5 that is the most current but OK.
+I’m not happy with getting 1.4 instead of 1.5, which is the most current, but OK.
 Please note that you need to install SpecFlow to get the tooling support.
-This only install the reference to SpecFlow and NUnit.
+This only installs the reference to SpecFlow and NUnit.

 6. That created a “packages” folder at my solution root.
 “Packages” is the new “lib” then.
 Ok – I’ll live with that.
-Also I got a “packages.config” in my Specs-folder – that contains a list of my current projects.
-I didn’t got NUnit that is the default framework for SpecFlow.
-Hmmm – let’s see how this play out.
+Also, I got a “packages.config” in my Specs folder – that contains a list of my current projects.
+I didn’t get NUnit, which is the default framework for SpecFlow.
+Hmmm – let’s see how this plays out.

 7. I now created a “Features” folder and created my first feature that is about navigating to the home page of the Kanban-boards site.